 Sampling involves selecting a subset of individuals, items, or observations from a larger population.
 The goal is to gather representative data, allowing inferences about the entire group without examining every member.
-This is vital in machine learning, where model training efficiency often depends on the quality of the sample data.
+This is needed in machine learning, where model training efficiency often depends on the quality of the sample data.

 Fundamental sampling methods include: